 The solution?
 Most psychologists agree that talking about money with your partner early (and often) is the best way to prevent future quarrels.
 While there’s no way to completely eliminate money stress from your life, knowing your partner’s stance on finance from the beginning can help you predict how well you’ll manage your money together down the road.

-Let’s be real: dating can be expensive!
+Let’s be honest: dating can be expensive!
 Begin a conversation with your partner about how you’ll split dinner and a movie on a Friday date night.
-Make a plan to split the cost at the point of purchase, Venmo each other later, or agree that one of you will grab the grub and the other the flick.
+Make a plan to split the cost at the point of purchase, Venmo each other later, or agree that one of you will grab the dinner and the other the movie.
 And don’t worry about killing the romance—instead, just agree that if someone says, “My treat!” you’ll each accept the generosity.

-By this stage of your relationship, you’re just as happy to get takeout and put on Netflix as you are with a night on the town.
-But if your partner always wants to check out the hot new restaurant in the neighborhood while you need to pinch your pennies, you need to have a talk.
+While you may have more dates that involve Netflix and takeout at this point in your relationship, but there’s always money items that come up.
+For example, if your partner always wants to check out the hot new restaurant in the neighborhood while you are trying to save for a big purchase, you need to have a talk.
 Be open about how you like to spend your money and what your budget is.
-Talk to your partner about what you can each afford to spend on dates, and come up with some creative ways to spend time together that don’t require pulling out your credit cards.
+Talk to your partner about what you each want to spend on dates, and come up with some creative ways to spend time together that don’t require pulling out your credit cards.